NadineDijkstra/PRM_HOSP/README.md

 The model is described in 'RPM_HOSP_model.txt' and can be run using 'PRM_HOSP_evaluation.m'.
 Each folder contains a different set of simulations as described in the paper.

 Requirements:
 - JAGS: Just Another Gibbs Sampler: https://mcmc-jags.sourceforge.io/
+- The code was tested with MATLAB R2021b